M66B/FairEmail/FAQ.md

 At this time, we are only accepting apps within the Media, short form Messaging, or categories supported by the Android for Cars App Library.*

+Also, not all Android Auto versions support this (as installed in the car).

 **Use of this feature with the Github version is expressly at your own risk!**

 For notification (messaging) support you'll need to enable the following notification options: